 How Reverse Mortgages Work

-Depending on your home’s condition, you could qualify for up to 55% of its value in a reverse mortgage.
-You get cash up front.
+When you apply for a reverse mortgage in Ontario, you borrow up to 55% of your home’s current market value.
+It’s called equity release that gets you upfront cash.
 Lenders such as HomeEquity Bank or Equitable Bank use your home to fund an annuity.
 They get paid back when you die, sell or leave.
-All you have to do is:

 - keep your home in good condition

 - pay the property taxes and insurance.

 You keep the legal title, sell at any time and pay back the mortgage, with interest, whenever you like.
 Or you can opt not to repay and let the lender recoup their investment by selling your home after you pass on.